timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART IV-GENERAL ADMINISTRATIVE PROVISIONS/CHAPTER 63-OUTREACH ACTIVITIES/CHAPTER 63-OUTREACH ACTIVITIES.md

   * (2) the term "other governmental programs" includes all programs under State or local laws as well as all programs under Federal law other than those authorized by this title; and

-  * (3) the term "eligible dependent" means a spouse, surviving spouse, child, or dependent parent of a person who served in the active military, naval, or air service.
+  * (3) the term "eligible dependent" means a spouse, surviving spouse, child, or dependent parent of a person who served in the active military, naval, air, or space service.

 ### §6302.
 Biennial plan
 * (a) BIENNIAL PLAN REQUIRED.—The Secretary shall, during the first nine months of every odd-numbered year, prepare a biennial plan for the outreach activities of the Department for the two-fiscal-year period beginning on October 1 of that year.